Top Education Department official resigns, proposes plan to wipe out student debt

 "What I've seen firsthand is, yep, people criticize the operational execution of the department," Johnson said.
 "What they don't understand is the secretary and Federal Student Aid have a duty to fulfill the law as it's handed to them."

-Johnson plans to put his name on the list of contenders seeking to fill the seat currently held by the senior Senator from Georgia, Johnny Isakson.
+Johnson plans to put his name on the list of contenders seeking to fill the seat held by the senior senator from Georgia, Johnny Isakson.

 Isakson, a Republican, plans to leave the Senate at the end of the year in the face of various health issues.
 The office of Gov. Brian Kemp, also a Republican, did not immediately respond to a request for comment about the appointment process.